EconomyLens.com

 Here are some highlights from the declaration from the first G20 summit on the African continent, which was boycotted by the United States.

 – **Just, lasting peace** – The declaration addressed major global conflicts underway by calling for a “just, comprehensive, and lasting peace” in Ukraine, Sudan, the Democratic Republic of Congo, and the “Occupied Palestinian Territory” on the basis of the UN Charter.
-It called on countries to “refrain from the threat or use of force …against the territorial integrity and sovereignty or political independence of any state”.
+It called on countries to “refrain from the threat or use of force …against the territorial integrity and sovereignty or political independence of any state.”
 While Ukraine was only mentioned once in the 30-page document, Western leaders attending the summit also scrambled on the sidelines to respond to a unilateral plan pushed by US President Donald Trump to end the war in Ukraine on terms favoring Russia.

 – **Inequality** – South Africa placed the fight against inequality as one of its main G20 priorities, with President Cyril Ramaphosa commissioning an expert report on the problem and supporting a call to establish an international panel on wealth disparities.
-While the declaration did not specifically mention the report’s recommendation, it underlined the “imperative” to address “disparities in wealth and development both within and between countries”.
+While the declaration did not specifically mention the report’s recommendation, it underlined the “imperative” to address “disparities in wealth and development both within and between countries.”
 The leaders also called for efforts to reform international financial systems to help low-income countries cope with their debt, which was hindering development and eating into investments in infrastructure, disaster resilience, healthcare, and education.
 They called for more transparency from lenders, including in the private sector, and backed a review of the International Monetary Fund as well as work to establish global minimum taxes.
-The declaration’s language on the taxation of the super-rich was less robust than in the previous G20 declaration in Rio de Janeiro, where leaders agreed to ensure the world’s billionaires “are effectively taxed”.
+The declaration’s language on taxation of the super-rich was less robust than in the previous G20 declaration in Rio de Janeiro, where leaders agreed to ensure the world’s billionaires “are effectively taxed.”

-– **Climate** – Endorsed on the same day that the COP30 UN climate talks concluded in Brazil, the declaration recognized the need to “rapidly and substantially” scale up climate finance “from billions to trillions globally from all sources”.
+– **Climate** – Endorsed on the same day that the COP30 UN climate talks concluded in Brazil, the declaration recognized the need to “rapidly and substantially” scale up climate finance “from billions to trillions globally from all sources.”
 It highlighted inequalities in access to energy, particularly in Africa, and called for increasing, de-risking, and diversifying investments for sustainable energy transitions.
 The leaders said they would promote the development of early warning systems for people at risk of climate-linked disasters, recognizing that some of those most impacted were from least developed countries.
 The text, however, fell short of mentioning a phaseout from fossil fuels.

 © 2024 AFP